-The COS™ certification pathway spans four levels and six modules, with a Capstone assessment at each level and an Entry Point Assessment for practitioners with prior learning.
+The COS™ certification pathway spans four levels and six modules, with a Capstone assessment at each level.
 Open to every infrastructure practitioner — no degree, no prior credential required.
-Every practitioner can enter at the right level, progresses at their own pace, and earns credentials that are globally portable — toward professional recognition, formal degree credit, or published research.
+Every practitioner enters at Module 1 and progresses at their own pace.
+An Entry Point Assessment pathway for practitioners with equivalent prior learning is in development — contact CM Academy to register interest.

 The complete COS™ framework from first principles.
 Why governance fragmentation causes project failure.
 How Compliance, Oversight, and Sustainability work as inseparable pillars.
 How the framework maps to global standards.
 Four real case studies.
 The ethics-first decision test.